Best Value BSW Colleges 2026

 Completion Rate

-At #51 for value, Wayne County Community College District's BSW program isn't the most budget-friendly option.
+At #51 for value, Northern Essex Community College's BSW program isn't the most budget-friendly option.
 Still, it's worth checking if other factors like fieldwork placements or campus resources tip the scale.

-After financial aid, students pay an average of $5,901 per year — a reasonable cost for a BSW degree.
-Students receive an average of $6,286 in aid — a meaningful contribution toward total costs.
-Only 7.0% of students take out loans, suggesting most can manage costs without heavy borrowing.
+After financial aid, students pay an average of $5,573 per year — a reasonable cost for a BSW degree.
+The school provides $7,123 in average aid, putting it in a reasonable range for BSW programs.
+Only 8.0% of students take out loans, suggesting most can manage costs without heavy borrowing.

 52